pachyderm/pachyderm/doc/development/getting_your_results.rst

 Getting your Results
 ====================
-Once you've got a few pipelines built and have data flowing through the system, it becomes incredibly important to track that flow so you can read the correct results.Let's use the :doc:`beginner_tutorial` Fruit Stand as an example.
+Once you've got a few pipelines built and have data flowing through the system, it becomes incredibly important to track that flow so you can read the correct results.Let's use the :doc:`../getting_started/beginner_tutorial` Fruit Stand as an example.

 Here is our data flow: